nasa/fprime/docs/UsersGuide/dev/py-dev.md

 SKIP=black git commit -m "foo"
 ```

 However this should only be used in an emergency.
-If SKIP is used for all of your commits it will dramaticall
+If SKIP is used for all of your commits it will dramatically
 reduce code quality over time.

 ### Why did we choose black